 This study explores the required measures of Delaware recidivism in limited context of cohort demographics, length of stay, and release crime categories.
-Included in this version of the annual recidivism report is a more in-depth look at first rearrest events, including violations of probation.
+Included in this version of Recidivism in Delaware is a more in-depth look at first rearrest events, including violations of probation.
 The Center has continued efforts to further branch out in recidivism research by assisting the Delaware Correctional Reentry Commission (DCRC), which seeks to reduce recidivism through increased reentry services, and determine violation of probation and parole impacts on prison populations.

-New for this year, in anticipation of changes the SAC expects to make next year regarding release determinations, are different approaches to how the SAC handles releases from Level V facilities to Level IV facilities, and to how most probation violations that occur at a Level IV facility are handled.
-These changes are summarized in the Methodology section, and detailed, along with their implications, in an upcoming Delaware Recidivism Study-Technical Considerations document1.
+New for this year are the full implementations of new approaches to:

+- release determinations, focusing on releases from Level V facilities to Level IV facilities - determining a subject's at-risk date - handling probation violations that occur at a Level IV facility.

+These changes are summarized in the Methodology section, and detailed, along with their implications, in Delaware Recidivism Study-Technical Considerations2.

-1 Expected to be released in early 2024 and available at Recidivism Publications - The Statistical Analysis Center (SAC) - State of Delaware
+2 Available at Recidivism Publications - The Statistical Analysis Center (SAC) - State of Delaware